farshadmrd/CI-CD-with-GitOps_TestRepo/docs/drs/drs.md

 Automates the build and update processes.
 Builds Docker images and updates Kubernetes manifests.

-Docker Hub:
-Serves as a registry for Docker images.
-Stores the built Docker images with specific tags.

-Argo CD:
-Automates the deployment process in Kubernetes.
-Ensures the Kubernetes cluster matches the desired state defined in GitHub repositories.

 Kubernetes Cluster:
 Runs the deployed application.
 Continuously maintains the desired state defined in the deployment configurations.

 # Summary
 This GitOps flow ensures that the entire process from code commit to deployment is automated and traceable via Git repositories.
-By using tools like Jenkins, Docker Hub, and Argo CD, the flow ensures consistent, reliable, and auditable deployments to Kubernetes clusters.
+By using tools like Jenkins and Docker the flow ensures consistent, reliable, and auditable deployments to Kubernetes clusters.
 This approach enhances collaboration, improves deployment speed, and maintains system stability.

 </details>

-### <a name="architecture"></a>  3.1 System Architecture
+### 3.1 System Architecture

 <details>
     <summary> GitOps Architecture</summary>